iarchtesla/Attendance-System/README.md

 Thank you for the great teamwork! 🚀
 🤝 Contributing
-Contributions are very welcome!
-Potential improvements:
+Contributions are welcome!
+Future ideas:

-Add a graphical interface (Qt, ncurses)
+Graphical user interface (Qt or ncurses)
-Integrate with a database (SQLite)
+Database integration (SQLite)
-Export reports to PDF/CSV
+Report export to PDF/CSV
-Implement user roles & authentication
+User authentication and roles

 Fork the repo, create a branch, and submit a Pull Request!
 📜 License